 If you already know you want a monitor arm, cable tray, and heavier gear on top, the UPLIFT is the better long-term play.
 It has less of the “good enough for now” ceiling that cheaper desks hit once the setup gets heavier.

-If you want something between those two poles, the FlexiSpot tier is where the math gets interesting.
-It usually makes the most sense when you care about frame quality more than desktop finish.
+If you want something between those two poles and care specifically about a bamboo top, the FlexiSpot E6 is where the math gets interesting.
+It usually makes the most sense when you want a warmer one-piece surface without giving up Amazon ordering.

 That last point is where a lot of “standing desks are overrated” complaints really come from.
 The desk itself is fine.
 The workflow around it is not.
 If you need a practical cable plan, read cable management for gear swaps before you assemble anything.